st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

   - Proposal 5, $P_5$, funding = 350,000

 ## Math
-- The voter has voted yes to proposals that amount to 1,550,000 ADA
+- The voter has voted yes to proposals that amount to 1,550,000 ADA.
-- Sum of voted proposals, $SP_v$, is $P_1+...+P_5 = 1,550,000$
+- Sum of voted proposals, $SP_v$, is $P_1+...+P_5 = 1,550,000$.
-- The voter has voted yes on proposals in the same category that could not be accomodated by the category's available funding, $C_f$ = 1,500,000
+- The voter has voted yes on proposals in the same category that could not be accomodated by the category's available funding, $C_f$ = 1,500,000.
-- $C_f - SP_v = -50,000$
+- $C_f - SP_v = -50,000$.
 - The system provides a warning: You have over-allocated the category budget by 50,000 ADA.
-Please adjust your voting
+Please adjust your voting.
+- This is repeated for each category.

 ## Objective
 - Removes irrelevant votes.
 Yes everyone deserves a chance to be funded but voting on proposals that would over-allocate the budget gives false metrics and allows for gaming the system in a sense.